Are you an adviser? Go to Unbiased Pro

 The benefits of making employer pension contributions

-• Pension contributions don’t add to your income, so don’t increase your tax bill
+• Pension contributions don’t add to your income, so they don’t increase your tax bill.

-• Employer pension contributions are not limited by the size of your salary
+• Employer pension contributions are subject to the annual allowance, but are not limited by the size of your salary.

 The last point above is an important one.

-As an individual, you are not allowed to pay more into a pension in a year than your salary for that year.
-Therefore, if you are taking a small salary plus dividends (as discussed above) then you can’t pay very much into your pension.
+As an individual, you are not allowed to pay more into a pension than your salary for that year.
+Therefore, if you are taking a small salary plus dividends (as discussed above), then you won’t be able to pay very much into your pension.

 However, employer pension contributions are not limited in this way.
 They are limited only by the annual allowance (currently £60,000).